History of Coca‑Cola

 Investors

+We value investor perception and feedback, continuously engaging through various platforms.
 The Investors page on our website offers a wide range of information and data, including downloadable materials, reports, presentations and videos on company strategy, structure and performance.
 The page also contains an archive of our financial filings and transcripts/audio recordings of our public investor events.

-We are members of trade associations and organizations that represent a broad spectrum of views on industry and policy issues.
-Mission consistency is important to us, and through our internal governance processes, and through the Corporate Governance and Sustainability Committee of our Board of Directors, we review our participation on a regular basis.
-On this site we have published a list of U.S.-based Trade Associations and Organizations of which The Coca‑Cola Company is a member of, and the non-deductible portion of our membership contribution that has been identified as lobbying.
+We are members of trade associations and organizations that represent a broad spectrum of views on industry and policy issues around the globe.
+We have published a list of U.S.-based Trade Associations and Organizations of which The Coca‑Cola Company is a member of, and the non-deductible portion of our membership contribution that has been identified as lobbying.
 In Europe, the company is registered with the Transparency Register of the European Union, and publishes a list of memberships of organizations on the EU Transparency Register.
+In all of the work we undertake, we are guided by our policies including our Code of Business Conduct, Privacy Policy, and Prohibition on Cartel Activity.

 Overview